JamieHeather/stitchr/README.md

 #### Providing a partial amino acid sequence

-If you provide a partial amino acid sequence ```stiTChR``` will perform a rudimentary pairwise alignment, just to give a quick visual assessment of the quality of the sequence generation.
+If you provide a partial amino acid sequence `stitchr` will perform a rudimentary pairwise alignment, just to give a quick visual assessment of the quality of the sequence generation.

 #### A fancier example